 The Israelis are preparing to leave Kuneitra, the strategically and psychologically important Syrian city which Israel captured during the 1967 war.

-The Israelis are preparing to leave Kuneitra, the strategically and psychologically important Syrian city which Israel captured during the 1967 war.
+Background: The Israelis are preparing to leave Kuneitra, the strategically and psychologically important Syrian city which Israel captured during the 1967 war.
 The city is to be returned to the Syrians as part of the disengagement agreement signed on May 31st.